-B. Mr. X Should Prevail Because the Record Fails to Conclusively Demonstrate an Aggravated Felony Conviction.
+B. Mr. X has Met His Burden Because the Record Fails to Conclusively Demonstrate an Aggravated Felony Conviction.

-The record before the court is inconclusive with respect to whether Mr. X has been convicted of an aggravated felony.
+The record before the Court is inconclusive with respect to whether Mr. X has been convicted of an aggravated felony.

-Here practitioners should insert a paragraph establishing that the record in the case before the court is inconclusive.
+Here practitioners should insert a paragraph establishing that the record in the case before the Court is inconclusive.